the-artist-web/the-artist-web/README.md

 ## 💼 Experience

-- Built the complete Frontend for dealin.sa and integrated it with Laravel
+* Primarily focused on Frontend development, building the complete frontend for dealin.sa and integrating it with Laravel
-- Implemented multiple Backend tasks based on project requirements
+* Implemented multiple Backend features and tasks based on project requirements
-- Worked with MySQL databases
+* Developed REST APIs using Laravel and worked with MySQL databases

 ---